Mkristo Bruce

 Mkristo Eugene Bruce (born October 16, 1984) is an American former professional football player who was a defensive end in the National Football League (NFL).
 He played college football for the Washington State Cougars and was signed by the Miami Dolphins as an undrafted free agent in 2007.

 Bruce was also a member of the Oakland Raiders, Arizona Rattlers, Jacksonville Jaguars, Florida Tuskers, and Oklahoma City Yard Dawgz.

 Early life

 Bruce graduated from Liberty Senior High School in 2002 where he earned eight letters competing in basketball and track, along with football.
-As a junior, he started at quarterback and linebacker, where he was named honorable mention All-Kingco, His senior year, he was named a Seattle Times Red Chip prospect as the team finished 4-5 overall and 4-5 in the Kingco Conference.
+As a junior, he started at quarterback and linebacker, where he was named honorable mention All-Kingco,he was named a Seattle Times Red Chip prospect as the team finished 4-5 overall and 4-5 in the Kingco Conference.
 He was a First-team All-league pick as a linebacker and the second-team quarterback after passed for 718 yards and seven touchdowns while rushing for 602 yards and six touchdowns.